The Big Book of Everything MK III

 So, how long does this take to fill out?

 Well you certainly could sit down and bang it all out in one sitting but that would take a long time, longer than it takes to do your taxes.
 Instead, I recommend tackling a page a day.
-There are forty-four pages in the book.
+There are fifty-two pages in the book.
 Some pages will take you 10 minutes to fill out, while others might take a few hours.
 If you do a page a day, you should be done in about a month and a half.

 Sounds great, but what does it cost?